Student Information & Key Dates

 - Bookable computer workstations, arranged in advance using the Connect-2 online booking system, via the Student Portal (If you have not used Connect 2 in the past and require an induction please see the guidance on the Student Portal.

 - A campus one-way system, temperature checking and sign-in process upon arrival;

 - A Student Campus Induction Form to help you understand how to work and study onsite;

 - Track + Trace protocols, as advised by Government guidelines;

 To book access to the IT Suite, read our safety guidelines and complete the induction form, please visit the Student Portal and check your college inbox.

 Further access to workshops and studios will be regularly reviewed throughout the year according to Government guidance, prioritising as much access for students as possible as the year progresses.

-We are looking forward to welcoming you on campus.
-In the meantime, please continue to monitor your inbox for email updates from our Learning & Teaching team and Admissions.
+Please continue to monitor your inbox for email updates from our Learning & Teaching team and Admissions.